laravel/nova-docs/4.0/installation.md

 ### Customizing Nova's Password Reset Functionality

 Nova uses the default password reset broker defined in your `auth` configuration file.
-If you'd like to customize this broker, you may set the `passwords` value inside of Nova's configuration file:
+If you would like to customize this broker, you may set the `passwords` value within of Nova's configuration file:

 ```php
 'passwords' => env('NOVA_PASSWORDS', null),